 Dr. Russell has been associated with Killington Medical Clinic since 1986 and Vermont Orthopaedic Clinic since 1997.

-He received a B.S. in Biomedical/Mechanical Engineering from the University of Vermont.
-He earned his MD at Ross University School of Medicine, completed his family medicine residency in Saginaw Cooperative Hospitals in Michigan and his primary care sports medicine fellowship at the Medical College of Wisconsin.
+He received a BS in Biomedical/Mechanical Engineering from the University of Vermont and then was awarded his MD at Ross University School of Medicine in Portsmouth, Dominica.
+He served his residency in family practice at Saginaw Cooperative Hospitals in Michigan.
+He also completed a fellowship in primary care sports medicine at the Medical College of Wisconsin in Milwaukee.

-Dr. Gammons has been on staff at Killington Medical Clinic and Vermont Orthopaedic Clinic since 2004.
+Dr. Gammons has been on staff at the Killington Medical Clinic and the VOC since 2004.
 Previously, he served as the Assistant Residency Director and the Director for Sports Medicine at St. Michael Family Practice Residency in Milwaukee.

-He has several sports team affiliations including serving currently as team physician for the U.S. Ski and Snowboard teams.
+He also enjoys several sports team affiliations, including serving as team physician for the U.S. Ski and Snowboard teams.